What Is a Qualifying Life Event That Allows You to Apply Outside Open Enrollment

 Anyway, this OEP allows anyone to make a move to a different insurer or health plan for any reason, with plans sold during the 45-day period generally effective the following January 1st.

 But what if you need to make a change and it’s not during that special 45-day window?
 Reading this guide will answer that question.
-It’ll be like buying a new pair of glasses online if you have trouble seeing.

 Switch Health Insurers During the Special Enrollment Period

 Well, fortunately there exists what’s known as a “Special Enrollment Period,” or SEP, which allows changes throughout the year for a number of “qualifying life events,” or QLEs.

 You’ve probably heard enough acronyms by now, and might even be a little confused.
 Let’s spell it out so you can make sense of it all.

 Simply put, the qualifying life event allows you to circumvent the typical rules regarding switching health insurers so you can get on a new plan outside the yearly Open Enrollment Period.